Kiln-AI/demos/end_to_end_project_demo/README.md

 # AI Boilerplate: Evals, Synthetic Data Gen, Fine-Tuning, and Git

 There are a ton of boilerplates out there for web development that integrate the tools you need to start a project (web framework, tests, CSS framework, auth, CI, etc).
-So why aren't there good boilerplates for AI projects with evals, synthetic data, routing, fine-tuning, etc?
+So why aren't there good boilerplates for starting AI projects?

-I've been building a boilerplate for an AI project with the tools most projects need: evals, synthetic data, fine-tuning, collaboration, and more.
+I've been building a boilerplate with the tools most AI projects need: evals, synthetic data, fine-tuning, collaboration, and more.
 They all work together smoothly, and you can set up a new project in a few minutes.
 It offers a systematic way to iterate on AI systems, moving past vibe-checks.
 It's called [Kiln](https://github.com/Kiln-AI/Kiln), and it's a free+open tool that runs locally.
 This walkthrough covers:

  - [Creating an eval](#creating-a-correctness-eval) including generating synthetic eval data, creating LLM-as-judge evals, and validating the eval with human ratings
  - [Finding the best way to run your task](#finding-the-best-way-to-run-your-task) by evaluating prompt/model pairs